vteliviu/frontend-react-social-media-app-project/README.md

 # frontend-react-social-media-app-project
-Frontend Social Media App using React
+Frontend Social Media App using React and Vite